sushmaakoju/research-experience/university-of-new-hampshire/README.md

 - September 2024: I initiated and worked with OpenAI EDU team at the University for getting the educational license for teaching OpenAI GPTx tools, for AI courses at UNH, CS department.

 ## My presentation on Proof systems Prior to University of New Hampshire : Sep 9th 2024 - Oct 1st 2024

+#### Note

+- My projects that were (done or completed) after September 25th 2024 after which I am not part of any grant funding and as I do not work with the PI of **NSF Award Number: 1846017**.
+All of my works are volunteer and are presently being reviewed and potential authorship by other Natural Language Understanding experts and is outside scope of the said award.

+- Any unconsented written distribution of my works with the said deadline of September 25th 2024 and shared with PIs of **NSF Award Number: 1846017** would potentially create unneccessary complications for the party that distributed without consent and awareness of both PI of **NSF Award Number: 1846017** and me.
+I do not work with PI of **NSF Award Number: 1846017** since Sep 25th 2024.

+- Any use of my works in new or existing grant applications/funding without my explicit consent and knowledge is unauthorized.
+Such unauthorized use creates potential authorship conflicts as these works were shared with other Natural Language Understanding experts.

+- **Please refer to my statement of advocacy and disclaimer: <a https://github.com/sushmaakoju/research-experience/blob/main/advocacy_statement.md#note">Note on authorship and attributions towards any existing/new grant award/programs.</a>**

+- I was not informed if any of my projects were used for NSF grant applications or other funding opportunities.
+Had such information been provided to me, I would have included proper acknowledgment. **The absence of such disclosure to me serves as evidence of NO association between my works and any grants/funding.
+For authorship verification, please contact sakoju2014@gmail.com.**

+- If anyone contacts you regarding these works without my authorization, please report this to sakoju2014@gmail.com for authorship verification.

+### Work details

 - I previously studied about Proof systems, Theory of Computation, Linguistics, First Order Logic, Second Order Logic, Decidability, Godel's theorem, Symbolic Logic, Semiotics, etc. My powerpoint slides attempt to depict how proof theory and systems intersect with each one of these theoretical topics and can help with assimilating the information for better understanding: